hololinked-dev/docs/docs/design/descriptor-registry.md

 # Descriptor Registries for Interaction Affordances

-Descriptor registries keep track of the available interaction affordances for a given class or instance, allowing for dynamic introspection and interaction with the class's capabilities.
+Descriptor registries keep track of the available interaction affordances for a given class or instance, allowing for dynamic introspection with the `Thing` class's capabilities.

 API possibilities include: